As of Summer 2019, the Epson Expression Premium XP-60 is no longer available from the manufacturer.

 The Expression also printed crisp bar charts and line graphs, though the color could sometimes look a bit washed out in these as well.

-The Expression lists for $150, but is often available for much less.
-At the time of this writing we've seen it available from online retailers for nearly half that.
 Due to its relatively high ink costs it isn't a great value for those who print frequently.
 However, if you print frequently but need the flexibility of being able to print both decent photos and text then this is a great value.